-Family and Medical Leave Procedures
+Family Medical Leave Act Policy/Procedures

-The 12 work weeks allowed for family and medical leave are based on the percentage of the employee's appointment.
-The 12-month period will be measured forward from the date an employee's family and medical leave begins.
-The entitlement to leave for the birth or placement of a child for adoption or foster care will expire 12 months from the date of the birth or placement.
 When both spouses are employed at SIU, the total amount of leave allowed for both, in a given year, for a) the birth or placement of a child or b) the care of a parent with a serious health condition is limited to 12 weeks.
 In other cases covered by this policy, each spouse is entitled to the full 12-week leave without limitation.

 Family and medical leave may be taken all at one time or on an intermittent or reduced-leave schedule.
-Requests for an intermittent or reduced-leave schedule are subject to the approval of Human Resources/Personnel Services and will be considered on a case-by-case basis, taking into consideration such factors as the medical necessity of such leave and the effect on the operations of the department.
+Requests for an intermittent or reduced-leave schedule are subject to the approval of Human Resources and will be considered on a case-by-case basis, taking into consideration such factors as the medical necessity of such leave and the effect on the operations of the department.

 Serious health condition means an illness, injury, impairment, or physical or mental condition that involves one of the following: